 For Linux users, Intel released Intel SGX SDK v 2.14 and v 2.15 in July and Sep 2021 respectively.
 You can download the packages for your Linux distributions and install on them.
 Read the release notes for more information.

-Please refer to the Intel SGX SDK installation guide for more details.
+Please refer to the

-Install Intel SGX SDK On Linux
+To install Intel SGX SDK On Linux:

 Use this command to update the repositories on Ubuntu.

-$ sudo apt update - Download the Intel SGX bin package
+$ sudo apt update

 Create a directory to hold the Intel SGX SDK file.
 You can keep this on your home directory as well.